 As a young adult studying theatre, I was introduced to somatic-influenced movement practices in the forms of Laban Dance and Alexander Technique, which gave me more experience of how improving the the mind-body relationship could support both my body and mind to feel present in a space with ease.
 Years later at massage school, I began to learn how to guide others into a new relationship to their body, with techniques from and influenced by Trager, Rolfing, and Structural Integration.
-As a bodyworker, I began to observe that releasing tension and holding within the physical body had a direct relationship to the release of tension and holding within the emotional body, and began to grow more curious about the potential that working somaticaly might have.
+As a bodyworker trained in Deep Flow Massage, I began to observe that releasing tension and holding within the physical body had a direct relationship to the release of tension and holding within the emotional body, and began to grow more curious about the potential that working somatically might have.

 As a survivor of complex PTSD I was drawn to Somatic Experiencing, an application of somatic principles within a talk therapy setting, and found this incredibly valuable in my journey to integrate the impact adverse life experiences had on me.
 While I am not a somatic experiencing therapist, I believe that there are tools within somatic experiencing for understanding and healing the nervous system that are accessible to everyone, and I seek to bring this more into my work.

 Today, I am exploring with curiosity how to integrate my experience and studies with Somatics into my life, both personal and professional.
-I study Somatic Yoga with Applied Somatics in Duncan, BC, and am a student with the Institute For The Study of Somatic Sex Education, pursuing my certification as a Somatic Sex Educator.
-I also explore somatics through my visual art and poetry, and in addition I am a facilitator and DJ with Dance Temple in my home community of the Comox Valley on Vancouver Island, where I offer somatic-inspired facilitation and mindfully chosen music to invite dancers into a space of exploration of their own mind-body relationships.
+I am a student with Somatic Experiencing International, working towards certification as a Somatic Experiencing Therapist.
+I have my level 2 Somatic Yoga certification through Applied Somatics, and have completed part of the Somatic Sexology curriculum through The Institute of Somatic Sexology in Victoria, BC.
+I also explore somatics through my visual art and poetry, and prior to the pandemic I facilitated ecstatic dance events, offering multi-faceted, somatic-inspired facilitation and mindfully chosen music to invite dancers into a space of exploration of their own mind-body relationships.

 On this page you will find a selection of resources to support moving towards pleasure in your own mind-body relationship.